 For those students who do not want to pursue a Masters in Occupational Therapy, a Master of Science in Assistive Technology Studies and Human Services may provide a great alternative.
-In this type of program, students could learn the skills and knowledge that might enable persons with disabilities live more independently through assistive technology (AT).
-Applicants may need to have earned a Bachelors degree in any major from a regionally accredited college or university, with a minimum GPA.
+In this type of program, students could learn the skills and knowledge that might enable persons with disabilities to live more independently through assistive technology (AT).
+Applicants may need to have earned a Bachelor’s degree in any major from a regionally accredited college or university, with a minimum GPA.

 A Master of Science in Assistive Technology Studies and Human Services curricula might include academic coursework and a final project.
 Academic courses might initially discuss current trends in AT as well the history, law and policies that surround assistive technology.
-As the program progresses, content could explore AT and lifespan, functional biology and counseling.
+As the program progresses, classes could explore AT and lifespan, functional biology and counseling.
 A course in medical conditions might prepare students to design and apply AT as they come to understand the systems of the body, pathology and the impacts of illness and injury.

 Masters in Kinesiology programs could lead to a Master of Science (MS) in Kinesiology.
-A Masters degree in Kinesiology is a post-professional degree that could help students fortify skills in exercise science, health and fitness.
-Students could look for Kinesiology Masters programs that are regionally accredited and/or accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).v
+A Masters degree in Kinesiology is a post-professional degree that could help students fortify skills in exercise science, health, and fitness.
+Students could look for Kinesiology Master’s programs that are regionally accredited and/or accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).v

 Why a Masters in Kinesiology?

 Graduates of Kinesiology Masters programs may be eligible to pursue extra certification through the American College of Sports Medicine (ACSM) such as the Registered Clinical Exercise Physiologist (RCEP) ®.v

 Curricula are typically evidence-based and may consist of about 42 credit hours of study.
 Kinesiotherapists, another name for exercise physiologists, work to improve overall patient health through health education and exercise plans.
 Consequently, Masters in Kinesiology students might take courses in science and health-related subjects, such as biology, anatomy, kinesiology, and nutrition, and clinical work.viCore kinesiology coursework could also cover the following topics, although students should review individual schools and degree programs.

 Aside from the core courses, students might be able to tailor their studies to their interests and aims via a certificate or ‘track’.

 Sports Conditioning Track: A focus in sport conditioning might cover topics such as sport-specific fitness and performance testing.
-Courses could also explore muscular fitness development, and metabolic conditioning and students might gain practical methods to develop speed and agility with different athletic populations.
+Courses could also explore muscular fitness development, and metabolic conditioning; and students might gain practical methods to develop speed and agility with different athletic populations.

-Geriatric Exercise Science Track: A focus on geriatric science could explore the psychological and social aspects of the aging process and well as the impact of regular physical activity on the older adult.
+Geriatric Exercise Science Track: A focus on geriatric science could explore the psychological and social aspects of the aging process as well as the impact of regular physical activity on the older adult.
 Students might therefore study fitness instruction and assessment methods for the older adult as well as motivational strategies.

 Corrective Exercise & Orthopedic Rehabilitation Track: A focus in corrective exercise could examine the relationship between the control of skilled movement and movement impairment and dysfunction.
 Students might take a course in the epidemiology of common orthopedic injuries with attention on how to develop and apply a corrective and post-rehabilitative exercise program.

 Adaptive Sports Track: A focus in adaptive sports could discuss the various sociological, public health, and legal aspects of the Paralympic and Adaptive sport movement.
-Students might learn about Adaptive sport organizational structure (E.g. personnel), and common adaptive sport participant medical diagnoses and functional limitations.
+Students might learn about Adaptive sport organizational structure (e.g. personnel), and common adaptive sport participant medical diagnoses and functional limitations.

 Masters in Athletic Training programs could award a Master of Science in Athletic Training (MSAT) degree.
 MSAT degree programs could have both classroom and clinical components that might include science and health-related courses such as biology, anatomy, physiology and nutrition.
-Interested students could look for regionally accredited schools and or those with individual masters in athletic training programs that are accredited by the Commission on Accreditation of Athletic Training Education (CAATE).vii
+Interested students could look for regionally accredited schools or those with individual masters in athletic training programs that are accredited by the Commission on Accreditation of Athletic Training Education (CAATE).vii

 Admission to MSAT programs could vary between universities.
 Applicants typically need a Bachelors degree with a minimum GPA.
 Students may also need to fulfill prerequisite coursework.
 Prerequisites might include but not be limited to, physics, kinesiology, exercise physiology, nutrition, statistics and psychology.
-Aside from transcripts and an essay, an applicant may need to furnish documentation which shows they have been observed under the direct supervision of a NATA-BOC certified athletic trainer.
+Aside from transcripts and an essay, an applicant may need to furnish documentation that shows they have been observed under the direct supervision of a NATA-BOC certified athletic trainer.

-Athletic Trainers prevent, diagnose and treat muscle and bone injuries and illnesses and may work with people of all ages and skill levels – children, soldiers, professional athletes.
-Through various techniques, they might help their clients with initial injury management, emergency care, evaluation of injuries and rehabilitation so they could return to play at peak performance.viiiConsequently, a MSAT core curriculum might include courses such as the examples below.
+Athletic Trainers prevent, diagnose and treat muscle and bone injuries and illnesses and may work with people of all ages and skill levels – anyone from children to soldiers to professional athletes.
+Through various techniques, they might help their clients with initial injury management, emergency care, evaluation of injuries and rehabilitation so they could return to their peak performance.viii Consequently, a MSAT core curriculum might include courses such as the examples below.
 Also make sure to refer to individual schools and their syllabus.

-Aside from their courses, students typically take part in an evidence-based practicum and may have to complete a Masters capstone.
+Aside from their courses, students typically take part in an evidence-based practicum and may have to complete a Master’s capstone.

 Why a Masters degree in Athletic Training?

-MSAT programs may enable students to develop professionally which may prepare graduates to pursue career advancement.vii
+MSAT programs may enable students to develop professionally, which may prepare graduates to pursue career advancement.vii

 Eager to compare Masters in Physical Therapy and Occupational Therapy degrees?
 Use the menu to read about sponsored schools with Masters in OT, Masters in Athletic Training, Masters in Kinesiotherapy and more!
-Filter by program format or location, then easily connect with schools with the on-page form.
+Filter by program format or location, then easily connect with schools via the on-page form.